Visual cycle: Cone-specific visual cycle

-It is believed that an alternative visual cycle exists, which uses Müller glial cells instead of Retinal Pigment Epithelium.
-In this pathway, cones reduce all-trans retinal to all-trans retinol via all-trans Retinol Dehydrogenase, then transport all-trans retinol to Müller cells.
-There, it is transformed into 11-cis retinol by all-trans retinol isomerase, and can either be stored as retinyl esters within Müller cells, or transported back to the cone photoreceptors, where it is transformed from 11-cis retinol to 11-cis retinal by 11-cis Retinal Dehydrogenase.
-This pathway helps explain the rapid dark adaptation in the cone system, and the presence of 11-cis Retinal Dehydrogenase in cone photoreceptors, as it is not found in rods, only in the RPE.
+It is believed that an alternative visual cycle exists, which uses Müller glial cells instead of retinal pigment epithelium.
+In this pathway, cones reduce all-trans retinal to all-trans retinol via all-trans retinol dehydrogenase, then transport all-trans retinol to Müller cells.
+There, it is transformed into 11-cis retinol by all-trans retinol isomerase, and can either be stored as retinyl esters within Müller cells, or transported back to the cone photoreceptors, where it is transformed from 11-cis retinol to 11-cis retinal by 11-cis retinal dehydrogenase.
+This pathway helps explain the rapid dark adaptation in the cone system, and the presence of 11-cis retinal dehydrogenase in cone photoreceptors, as it is not found in rods, only in the RPE.

 Melanopsin visual cycle

-Melanopsin is a visual opsin present in Intrinsically photosensitive retinal ganglion cell (ipRGC) also with a retinal chromaphore.
+Melanopsin is a visual opsin present in Intrinsically photosensitive retinal ganglion cell (ipRGC) also with a retinal chromophore.
 However, unlike the rod and cone pigments, melanopsin has the ability to act as both the excitable photopigment and as a photoisomerase.
 Melanopsin is therefore able to isomerize all-trans-retinal into 11-cis-retinal itself when stimulated with another photon.
 An ipRGC therefore does not rely on Müller cells and/or retinal pigment epithelium cells for this conversion.